sandboxie-plus/sandboxie-docs/Content/CodeInjection.md

 ##### Trigger
 The driver registers a PsSetCreateProcessNotifyRoutine callback and when this is triggered inspects if the process should be sandboxed, when it decides so it blocks and requests the SbieSvc service to inject a loader into the process image.
 Alternatively a suspended process can be created and the driver triggered to put it into a sandbox by using API_START_PROCESS and resuming the process once the driver has finished.

 The injection mechanism itself can be adapted to be utilized without the driver.
-As of version 5.44 the loader code has been moved from the SbieSvc.exe to SbieDll.dll and a cli based tool SbieLdr.exe to utilize it is provided.
+As of version 5.44 the loader code has been moved from the SbieSvc.exe to SbieDll.dll.

 ##### Overview
 The Code Injection mechanism is made up of 3 components, the injector itself, a low-level shell code (LowLevel.dll), and the to be injected payload (SbieDll.dll).
 Note that the LowLevel.dll is embedded into the loader as a resource.